iCliniq Logo

 Hello doctor,

 I want a second opinion for an operation shortly to be done on my 88-year-old mother.
 She has gallstones and a few attacks that ended up in the hospital.
-Last time she had the worst pain.
+Last time, she had the worst pain.
 She saw the anesthetist the previous week and was told that it would be "difficult" and that if problems arose with her heart during the keyhole surgery, they might have to do open heart surgery.
 Considering her age and the possible bad outcome, is there any other way to remove the gallstones?
 I have read about tablets that dissolve stones and some sound wave therapy, but they do not sound like they are very successful most of the time.
 Would you suggest going ahead with the surgery?
 I am just worried about her health.
-Thank you.
+Please help.

 Answered by Dr. Isaac Gana